onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ### T4.5 What's in your picture?

 - The flat is near the centre of town.
 It has four bedrooms, a lovely living room with views over the town, and two bathrooms.
 The kitchen is very big, and there's a dining room next to it.
 - The flat is on the second floor.
 In the living room there are two sofas and an armchair.
-There ar5 a lot of pictures on the wall.
+There are a lot of pictures on the wall.
 There's a carpet in front of the fire, and there's a TV and a DVD player.
 There is a table in front of the sofa.

 ### T4.6 A new flat